rajesh-lab/MLHC/README.md

 * Each class will be split up into two parts 1) lecture discussion (30 min) and 2) two student presentations (35 min : 25 min + 10 min for questions)

-* Students can join the discussion or do their class presentations over zoom.
+* Students can join the discussion and do their class presentations over zoom or in-person.

 * A few lectures will be presentations from researchers involved in deploying machine learning models in the real world.